linD026/Coroutine-in-C/README.md

 How to use
 ---
-In your project, include the `coroutine.h` header for using the API:
+In your project, include the `coroutine.h` header for the API:
 ```cpp
 #include "coroutine.h"
 ```